apache/arrow-site/_posts/2025-10-23-introducing-arrow-avro.md

 On the [read](https://arrow.apache.org/rust/arrow_avro/reader/index.html) path, everything starts with the [ReaderBuilder](https://arrow.apache.org/rust/arrow_avro/reader/struct.ReaderBuilder.html).
 A single builder can create a [Reader](https://arrow.apache.org/rust/arrow_avro/reader/struct.Reader.html) for Object Container Files (OCF) or a streaming [Decoder](https://arrow.apache.org/rust/arrow_avro/reader/struct.Decoder.html) for SOE/Confluent/Apicurio frames.
 The `Reader` pulls OCF blocks and yields Arrow `RecordBatch`es while the `Decoder` is push‑based, i.e., bytes are fed in as they arrive and then drained as completed batches once `flush` is called.
 Both use the same schema‑driven decoding logic (per‑column decoders with projection/union/nullability handling), so file and streaming inputs produce batches using fewer per‑row allocations and minimal branching/redundancy.
 Additionally, the streaming `Decoder` maintains a cache of per‑schema record decoders keyed by fingerprint to avoid re‑planning when a stream interleaves schema versions.
 This keeps steady‑state decode fast even as schemas evolve.

-When reading an OCF, the `Reader` parses a header and then iterates on blocks of encoded data.
+When reading an OCF, the `Reader` parses a header and then iterates over blocks of encoded data.
 The header contains a metadata map with the embedded Avro schema and optional compression (i.e., `deflate`, `snappy`, `zstd`, `bzip2`, `xz`), plus a 16‑byte sync marker used to delimit blocks.
 Each subsequent OCF block then carries a row count and the encoded payload.
 The parsed OCF header and block structures are also encoded with variable‑length integers that use zig‑zag encoding for signed values. `arrow-avro` implements a small `vlq` (variable‑length quantity) module, which is used during both header parsing and block iteration.
 Efficient `vlq` decode is part of why the `Reader` and `Decoder` can stay vectorized and avoid unnecessary per‑row overhead.

 On the [write](https://arrow.apache.org/rust/arrow_avro/writer/index.html) path, the [WriterBuilder](https://arrow.apache.org/rust/arrow_avro/writer/struct.WriterBuilder.html) produces either an [AvroWriter](https://arrow.apache.org/rust/arrow_avro/writer/type.AvroWriter.html) (OCF) or an [AvroStreamWriter](https://arrow.apache.org/rust/arrow_avro/writer/type.AvroStreamWriter.html) (SOE/Message).
 The `with_compression(...)` knob is used for OCF block compression while `with_fingerprint_strategy(...)` selects the streaming frame, i.e., Rabin for SOE, a 32‑bit schema ID for Confluent, or a 64-bit schema ID for Apicurio.
-The `AvroStreamWriter` also adds the appropriate prefix automatically while encoding, thus eliminating the need for potentially expensive post-processes to wrap the outputted Avro SOEs.
+The `AvroStreamWriter` also adds the appropriate prefix automatically while encoding, thus eliminating the need for potentially expensive post‑processing steps to wrap output Avro SOEs.

 Schema handling is centralized in the [schema](https://arrow.apache.org/rust/arrow_avro/schema/index.html) module.
 [AvroSchema](https://arrow.apache.org/rust/arrow_avro/schema/struct.AvroSchema.html) wraps a valid Avro Schema JSON string, supports computing a `Fingerprint`, and can be loaded into a [SchemaStore](https://arrow.apache.org/rust/arrow_avro/schema/struct.SchemaStore.html) as a writer schema.
 At runtime, the `Reader`/`Decoder` can use a `SchemaStore` to resolve fingerprints before decoding, enabling [schema resolution](https://avro.apache.org/docs/1.11.1/specification/#schema-resolution).
 The `FingerprintAlgorithm` captures how fingerprints are derived (i.e., CRC‑64‑AVRO Rabin, MD5, SHA‑256, or a registry ID), and `FingerprintStrategy` configures how the `Writer` prefixes each record while encoding SOE streams.
 This schema module is the glue that enables SOE and Confluent/Apicurio support without coupling to a specific registry client.